Myanmar army says six Rohingya killed in air strike were ‘with terrorists’

 But a military spokesman, Tun Tun Nyi, declined to comment on the discrepancy between the accounts.

+She cited sources on the ground as saying at least seven people were killed on Wednesday and that the attack was carried out in an area where thousands of Rohingya were taking shelter having fled earlier fighting.

+“As the international community is taking steps toward accountability for the crimes committed against civilians in previous years, the Myanmar military is again carrying out attacks against its own civilians - attacks which may constitute war crimes,” she said.

-More than 17,000 people have been displaced by the violence in Rakhine since December, the U.S. embassy said, urging urged authorities to allow humanitarian relief for those affected.
+More than 20,000 people have been displaced by the violence across five townships in Rakhine state, she said, urging authorities to allow humanitarian relief for those affected.

 “We call on all parties to renew their efforts to end the fighting and work toward a peaceful resolution of the conflict.”